Thread to Art: PUNCH NEEDLE 101 - Issue Two

 THE ULTRA PUNCH NEEDLE- THREADING PROCESS:

-- Excellent needle threading instructions are included if you have the Ultra Punch Needle Set.
-If you don’t have threading instructions, this will cover the process in three steps, so no worries.
+- Excellent needle threading instructions are included with the Ultra Punch Needle Set.
+If you don't have threading instructions, this will cover the process in three steps, so there's no need to worry.

-- To me, threading the punch needle is counterintuitive to how you want to thread the needle.
-It’s just three steps, and now that you understand the Front or Top and Back or Bottom sides of the needle, these steps will be much easier to understand.
+- To me, threading the punch needle is counterintuitive to how you would normally thread a needle.
+It's just three steps, and now that you understand the Front or Top and Back or Bottom sides of the needle, these steps will be much easier to understand.

-- Step one: Push the looped end of the threader through the needle tip down until the theater loop comes out the bottom of the punch needle handle.
+- Step one: Push the looped end of the threader through the needle tip down until the threader loop comes out of the bottom of the punch needle handle.

 - Step two: Insert your thread through the loop, pull the threader back out from the tip of the needle, and unthread.